 You May Recall….

 Not so in the Philippines… not yet anyway.
 The Sari-Sari Store, or neighborhood sundry store, is a small convenience store found throughout the Philippines.
-Substantially smaller than convenience stores found in the first world, sari-sari stores are an integral part of the eco-system of Filipino society and they contribute to the grassroots micro-economy of almost every Filipino community.
+Substantially smaller than convenience stores found in larger cities in the Philippines or in the first world, sari-sari stores are an integral part of the eco-system of Filipino society and they contribute to the grassroots micro-economy of almost every Filipino community.
 The word sari-sari is Tagalog and means “variety” or “sundry.”
 Located ubiquitously along main village streets and other neighborhood pathways, sari-sari stores tend to be very small establishments.
 They are family-run and privately owned, many operated from within the storeowner’s residence.
 While they may not offer everything that a modern convenience store would offer, they do offer a good selection of everday dry-goods such as candies, canned goods, cigarrettes, matches, white gas, cooking oil, salt, sugar, as well as some other dry veggies like ginger root, shallots (small-red onions), calamansi, etc. Most stores also provide prepaid mobile phone loads or credits.
-Most sari-sari stores generally do not provide perishable goods that require refrigeration and the few that do, have refrigerators to store soft drinks, beer, and bottled water.
+Most smaller sari-sari stores generally do not provide perishable goods that require refrigeration while many stores have refrigerators to store soft drinks, beer, and bottled water.
+And then, some might even have a freezer and sell ice and ice cream..
 The real issue with lack of refrigeration stem from several reasons – lack of space, cost and maintenance of equipment, cost of electricity, and probably the biggest reason… unreliable electric service itself.
 Most small sari-sari stores operate with a small revolving fund (daily) and could never absorb losses from spoilage, at any margin.
 Daily power outages (referred to as brown-outs) are very common in many provincial areas of the Philippines and could be the major blame for the country’s inability to create a sustainable, viable economy.
 If you live in the Philippines, you have experienced the inefficiencies resulting from the country’s power struggles related to unreliable power distribution.
 Hence, it is not uncommon to visit a local restaurant, place your order, and then see a runner sprint to the closest market to purchase ingredients for your meal.
 This is because not many businesses do not stock perishable items and they are not willing to take chances on spoilage.
 But there is an upside!… at least you know that you are getting fresh ingredients!

 Today while driving home along the main highway we noticed a new Pinoy sari-sari store so we stopped in to check it out.
 It definitely was a typical sari-sari store, loaded with the typical things you would find in many stores in the Philippines.
 When my wife asked for a particular product though, the answer she received from the store clerk… Sorry Mamm, we are out of stock!